Due to the quota imposed by the Haitian Government, AWAA’s Haiti Program is closed to new applicants.About Haiti's History

 Haiti is a Caribbean country that occupies the western third of the island of Hispaniola, which it shares with the Dominican Republic.
 While previously a French colony, Haiti declared its independence in 1804 as the first black republic.
 The country of Haiti is slightly smaller than the state of Maryland with a population of approximately 9.5 million people.
 Haiti was once one of the weathiest colonies in the Caribbean, largely based on its forestry and sugar-related industries.
 Due to deforestation, erosion, political unrest and natural disasters, Haiti is currently the poorest country in the Western Hemisphrere, with approximately 80% of the population living under the poverty line and more than 50% of them living in extreme poverty.

 Haiti is a beautiful, mountainous country with a tropical climate.
 The people of Haiti are vibrant, hopeful people with a rich heritage.
 Children typically enter orphanages/creches in Haiti because of poverty, parental abandonment and neglect.Waiting Children: Older and Special Needs Adoption

-Once this section of the dossier is complete, the dossier will go through an eight-week legalization process in Haiti and then will be submitted to the IBESR.
-Currently, families can expect a 6-8 month wait for a formal referral from the IBESR.
-The age, gender and health preferences of the child being adopted will factor into the wait time for a referral.
+for a formal referral from the IBESR.
+The age, gender and health preferences of the child being adopted from Haiti will factor into the wait time for a referral.
 The referral generally includes a picture, medical test results and a socio-biographical sketch of the child’s life.
 All children are tested for HIV/AIDS, Hepatitis and other medical conditions.
 Prospective parents are given the option to accept or reject the child referral they receive.
 When reviewing a referral, we recommend that families consult an international specialist with experience reviewing medical referral information.
 After families choose to accept a referral, America World will assist you with a formal referral acceptance to the IBESR and making plans to travel for the 14 day bonding trip.